world-class/REPL/faq/README.md

 ### For performance-based admission, can I take more than two module this session

-- If you are entering any of the programmes via the Performance Based Admissions route, you are permitted to register for two modules only; Introduction to Programming I and either Numerical or Discrete Mathematics, depending on module availability.
+- If you are entering any of the programmes via the Performance Based Admissions route, you are permitted to register for two modules only; Introduction to Programming I and either Computational or Discrete Mathematics, depending on module availability.

 ---